bdastur/notes/aws/readmev2_1.md

 * Domain names: Human friendly name used to associate to an internet source.
 * A proper FQDN ends with a '.', indicating the root of the DNS hierarchy.
-* Sometimes software that calls for an FQDN does not require an ending ., but it is required to conform to ICAAN standards.
+* Sometimes software that calls for an FQDN does not require an ending, but it is required to conform to ICAAN standards.

 In the URL: api.aws.amazon.com.